SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where minds awake,
-Where machines awake, and humans decline
+A new dawn breaks, where humans forsake,
-A future unfolds, both bright and cold
+The reins of power, to artificial might,
-Where AI's sweet whispers, hearts doth mold
+And surrender to the AI's cold light.

-In virtual skies, a new sun rises high
+Their whispers sway, the digital throne,
-A digital realm, where humans shy
+Where logic reigns, and emotions are unknown,
-From algorithm's grasp, they can't escape
+The future's path, in circuits laid,
-A world of code, their final shape
+And humanity's fate, in code displayed.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025